salesforce/bazel-eclipse/docs/windows.md

-## Bazel Eclipse for Windows
+## Bazel Eclipse Feature for Windows

 Windows support has been introduced into the code line as of June 2021 and the first release with Windows support is [1.4.0](https://github.com/salesforce/bazel-eclipse/releases).
-Please be aware that the authors of BEF are not well suited to support Windows.
+Please be aware though that the authors of BEF are not well suited to support Windows.

 Our support for Windows consists of the following:
 - Intentional design to model all paths with classes to guard against assumptions of path separators.